 - The student will be interviewed by the Head of School, who will then impose appropriate consequences, this may involve suspension from the College;

 - If smoking occurs on a second occasion, an interview with the parents/guardians, and the student will be conducted by the Head of School/Assistant Principal to discuss ongoing placement at the College.

 Students are not permitted to invite non-Hazel Glen friends to meet at Hazel Glen during school hours.
 All visitors need to report to the Main Administration Office on arrival where they will sign in and be given a visitors badge.
 They are then asked to report to the respective School Office of the building to be visited.

-The Wellbeing Team at Hazel Glen College are responsible for the provision, coordination and evaluation of welfare services provided by the college to students and their families.
+The Wellbeing Team at Hazel Glen College is responsible for the provision, coordination and evaluation of welfare services provided by the College to students and their families.
 The Wellbeing Team is made up of the following members: